JustSage/Numeric-Analysis/Cross_method/README.md

 **External axes class:**

-	used to display coertisan grid.
+	Used to display coertisan grid.

 **How to Use:**